 I want you to consider what it would be like if you could have 100% of your students engaged in class.
 Now for many, this seems like it would be a pipe dream.
 You might think, “I’ve tried everything, nothing works.”
 Or maybe there’s just a handful of students that you feel like you can’t get to.
 That is what we’re going to be going over today.
 How you can reach every single student in every class.

-Now, as a disclaimer, there are going to be days where kids are off.
+Now, as a disclaimer, there are going to be days where kids are off and student engagement is down.
 We’re working with children here; not every single day is going to be rainbows and butterflies.
 But if you have enough in your toolkit, which is what I’m going to be explaining to you today, you can always ebb and flow with how things are going and had it were as close to 100% of your students are engaged every single day.